Bible desecration

 A Bible desecration is the treatment of the Bible in a way that is intended to be disrespectful or insulting.
 Bible desecration is considered to be blasphemous and sacrilegious in Christianity.

 Such incidences have resulted in legal repercussions, with notable cases occurring in 2007, 2011, 2012, and in 2018.
 In April 2023, Satanist leaders desecrated the Bible at The Satanic Temple convention in Boston; in the same year, at least four churches were arsoned and Bibles were desecrated in Jaranwala, Pakistan in the month of August.

 Notable instances of desecration

 2007: Gdynia

 Adam Darski, on September 3, 2007, tore up a Bible while performing onstage.
 He was prosecuted by the government of Poland for causing offense to the Catholic Church.
-He was brought to court in 2010, 2011, and again in 2012 for the Bible desecration, with his punishment being up to two years of prison time.
+He was brought to court in 2010, 2011, and again in 2012 for the Bible desecration; though charges were dropped.

 2011: Lahore

-On April 8, 2011, factory worker Mohammad Akhtar tore up a copy of the Bible at the gate of Sacred Heart Cathedral, Lahore.
+On April 8, 2011, factory worker Mohammad Akhtar tore up a copy of the Bible at the gate of the Sacred Heart Cathedral in Lahore, Punjab, Pakistan.
 He was charged with blasphemy and jailed by the Punjab Police.
 He was forgiven by Church leaders for the Bible desecration.